Cherreads

 Behind him was a massive stone cave, draped in thick vines.

-Jax didn't respond.
-His expression stayed cold, unreadable.
+Jax did not respond.
+His expression stayed cold and unreadable.

-"Hey Jax, wanna join us?"
-Marcus had been the first to speak—the same guy who beat him a few hours ago.
+"Hey Jax, want to join us?"
+Marcus had been the first to speak, the same guy who beat him a few hours ago.

-"We've got a plan, but we need your help.
-Please." said the other one, who hadn't even managed to fight back earlier.
+"We have a plan, but we need your help.
+Please." said the other one, who had not even managed to fight back earlier.

 "Get lost.
 I'm not interested."